seam-project-studios/osiris-ojs/readme.md

 ```

 ## Osiris API
-Osiris the following functions to the templates, as well as the default print() provided by OJS
+Osiris exposes the following functions to the templates, as well as the default `print()` provided by OJS
 - `q: async? (str='')`, translates a strings HTML entities so it can be used within quoted attributes, returns a promise if given a promise
 - `snippet: async (filename, args)`, renders filename found in src/snippets/`filename`.ojs with the arguments provided as `args` to the template
 - `element: async (filename, args)`, renders filename found in src/elements/`filename`.ojs with the arguments provided as `args` to the template